noahehall/blockchain/blockchain.md

     - business logic should be efficiency, watch out for iterations and logical branches
       - this is a potential lockout scenario if your function cant complete within the gas limit, it wont be able to execute anything else
       - you can externalize loops to the calling program and keep them out of your smart contract

+##### Upgradability

+- reasons to upgrade
+  - bug found in a deployed contract
+  - business rules have changed requiring the contract code to be updated
+  - contract owners private key lost/compromised/etc introducing the risk of financial/privacy/data etc lost/issues
+  - gas prices have increased and code that was previously efficient is now
+    - too costly and needs to be optimized to lower contract execution costs
+    - its hitting gas limits
+- upgrade workarounds: the contracts are still immutable, you just need to architect around that fact
+  - isolate contract data and application logic into separate contracts
+    - application logic can then be upgraded and redeployed when necessary
+    - the contract data remains immutable; if data structures change, your still fked
+  - migrate contract data to a new contract using a client application
+    - requires moving potentially large data stores: moving data from prevContract to newContract will incur gas fees
+    - you may need to break data into small chunks to avoid hitting gas limits
+  - add proxy dispatcher contract that acts as an intermediary between distinct data contracts and logic contracts
+    - the proxy dispatcher contract becomes the immutable layer and references the other two contracts
+    - overcomes the previous two architectural approaches
+    - is complex to implement without introducing any vulnerabilities
+      - using delegatecalls are prone to security issues
+  - update the data contract to only store key value pairs: i.e. an internal storage design pattern
+    - application logic cannot benefit from semantic data values
+    - however now you can store anything you want
+      - key: hash of the value
+      - value: the value
+    - now you can redeploy the logic contract whenever the values change in the data contract

 ##### Multi-Party Consensus